manabuo/machine-learning-using-tensorflow/chapters/chapter4.md

 X_train, X_val, Y_train, Y_val = train_test_split(X_train_val, Y_train_val, test_size=0.33, random_state=42)
 ```

 features are just a randomly generated numbers in the range -1 and 4.
 The shape of the array is`[1000, 1]`.
 To make life just a bit more interesting, we also create a random noise with the maximum amplitude of 0.1.
 Further, we create two target arrays, that are later concatenated into one `[1000, 2]` numpy array.
 The parameters and coefficients that are used in the example are arbitrary and therefore feel free to play around.
-However, note that if your target or/and feature values are very very small or very very large you may need to resacale them or change hyperparameters.
-Otherwise it will be very difficult fo the the model to make a good predictions.
+However, note that if your target or/and feature values are very very small or very very large you may need to rescale them or change hyperparameters.
+Otherwise, it will be very difficult for the model to make good predictions.
 The final step in the data preparation stage, as before, is splitting the feature and the target arrays into train, validation and test data sets.

 ### Graph Construction